arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 The above configuration defines that the user with id `241531` would be allowed to make `5` requests in `1` second.

 ## Request Store
 A request store is a nested dictionary where the outer dictionary maps the configuration key `key` to an inner dictionary, and the inner dictionary maps the epoch second to the request counter.
 The inner dictionary is actually holding the number of requests served during the corresponding epoch second.
-This way we keep on aggregating the requests per second and then sum them all during to compute the number of requests served in a time range, making updations and computations faster.
+This  way we keep on aggregating the requests per second and then sum them all  during aggregation to compute the number of requests served in the required time window.

 ![Requests store for sliding window rate limiter](https://user-images.githubusercontent.com/4745789/78384914-b0657600-75f8-11ea-8158-981ac3ecd46d.png)